zackmdavis/Less_Wrong_Drafts/on_the_public_anti_epistemology_of_dath_ilan.md

 One of the distinctive features of dath ilani Civilization is that they've deleted their history.
 No one except a few cleared specialists ["in their own causally isolated bunker"](https://glowfic.com/replies/1688794#reply-1688794) is allowed to learn history before a point in a relatively recent past. (["[D]ecades ago, not millennia ago"](https://glowfic.com/replies/1789110#reply-1789110) as of Keltham's time.)

 This is an incredibly drastic measure, a civilizational lobotomy.
-It's notable that the most famous literary depiction of a Society that deleted its history is George Orwell's _Nineteen-Eighty-Four_, in which a totalitarian state maintains a social reality in which "[n]othing exists except an endless present in which the Party is always right."
+It's notable that the most famous literary depiction of a Society that deleted its history is George Orwell's _Nineteen-Eighty-Four_, in which the totalitarian state of Oceania maintains a social reality in which "[n]othing exists except an endless present in which the Party is always right."

-That is, to Orwell, deleting history is self-evidently something the _bad_ guys do.
-If it's also done in a Society that Yudkowsky means to present as a rationalist utopia, discerning readers should expect some unexpectedly incredibly compelling justification to be given for what would otherwise be an indefensible destruction of collective memory.
+That is, to Orwell, deleting history is self-evidently something the _bad_ guys do.[^orwell-deleting-history] If it's also done in a Society that Yudkowsky means to present as a rationalist utopia, discerning readers should expect some unexpectedly incredibly compelling justification to be given for what would otherwise be an indefensible destruction of collective memory.

+[^orwell-deleting-history]: To be fair to dath ilan, Oceania also _falsifies_ history, in addition to just deleting it, which is worse than just deleting it.

 The full costs of the destruction may not be obvious to many readers: if the immediate needs of living in the present don't directly require thinking about the past, what's the harm of not knowing?